 Line 9.
 Income on account of the special income and deduction accounts.
-Corporations which write the kinds of insurance below must maintain.

-kinds of insurance below must maintain the following special accounts.
+Corporations which write the kinds of insurance below must maintain the following special accounts.
 A corporation which writes:

 1. Mortgage guaranty insurance, must maintain a mortgage guaranty account;